Canara Bank Q3 FY26: Stellar Profit Growth Masks Margin Pressure

 POSITIVE CATALYSTS

-RED FLAGS
+RED FLAGS TO MONITOR

-The Verdict: Quality Franchise at Fair Value
+The Verdict: Quality Turnaround at Attractive Valuation

 BUY

-Score: 75/100
+Score: 71/100

-Note: ROCE = (EBIT - Other income)/(Capital Employed - Cash - Current Investments)
+Note— ROCE = (EBIT - Other income)/(Capital Employed - Cash - Current Investments)

 ⚠️ Investment Disclaimer

 This article is for educational and informational purposes only and should not be construed as financial advice.
 Investors should conduct their own due diligence, consider their risk tolerance and investment objectives, and consult with a qualified financial advisor before making any investment decisions.
 Past performance is not indicative of future results.
-Stock prices are subject to market risks and volatility.
+All investments carry risk, including the potential loss of principal.
+The views expressed are those of the author and do not necessarily reflect the views of any affiliated organisations.

 {{stockdata.stock.stock_name.value}} Live